How to collect information for support

-To provide you with the timely support, it is necessary to gather and submit information to the Hubitat support team.
-Because of our belief in maintaining your personal privacy, Hubitat Elevation™ does not provide a means for support personnel to remotely access your system.
-Therefor you will need to copy logs and capture screen shots of driver and application pages that are related to, or are suspected to be related to the issue.
+To provide you with timely support, it is necessary to gather and submit information to the Hubitat support team.
+Please help us assist you by copying logs and capturing screenshots of driver and application pages that are related to, or are suspected to be related to the issue.

 - 1 Logs